changeprasant/Jedis/Home.md

 pool.destroy();
 ```

-You should also take the time to adjust the Config() settings to your use case.
-By default, Jedis will close a connection after 300 seconds if it has not been returned.

 ### A note about String and Binary - what is native?
 Redis/Jedis talks a lot about Strings.
 And here [[http://redis.io/topics/internals]] it says Strings are the basic building block of Redis.
 However, this stress on strings may be misleading.
 Redis' "String" refer to the C char type (8 bit), which is incompatible with Java Strings (16-bit).
 Redis sees only 8-bit blocks of data of predefined length, so normally it doesn't interpret the data (it's "binary safe").
 Therefore in Java, byte[] data is "native", whereas Strings have to be encoded before being sent, and decoded after being retrieved by the SafeEncoder.